How to choose bathroom tiles for your room and budget

 One of our favourite ways is to use small white subway tiles and a light green or blue shade on the walls (and tub, if possible).
 This creates a calming atmosphere while providing some interest.

 We’ve also seen the opposite work well.
 Consider using a light grey tile on the bottom and painting the top half of the wall in white.

 Choosing a basic white subway tile as a neutral backdrop can make the eye focus on the furniture.
 Refinishing or Upcycling bathroom units is a fantastic way to add contrast against simple bathroom tiles.

 You can, of course, mix some of these ideas.
 For example, small white tiles on the bottom, paired with a light blue on the reminding walls.
-You can then use a light grey paint on the furniture and faux antique brass hardware.
+You can then use a subtle grey paint on the furniture and faux antique brass hardware.

 Calculating the number of bathroom tiles you need

 Not great at maths?
 Don’t worry, as there are a few online calculators which can help you.
 When you have your figure, add at least 10%.